VernierST/godirect-examples/web_vpython/readme.md

     - Set the argument as a 1D list to enable sensors for a single device, such as [1] to enable sensor 1 or [1,2] to enable sensors 1 and 2.
   - `gdx.select_sensors([[1,2,3],[1]])`
     - Set the argument as a 2D list of lists of the sensors you wish to enable for multiple Go Direct devices.
 For example, set the argument as [[1,2,3],[1]] to enable sensors 1,2 and 3 for the first device and sensor 1 for the second device.
+- If you know what sensor or sensors your program will be using, and you hardcode the sensor numbers in the argument, then you will not need the channel setup dialog on the canvas.
+This can be hidden with `gdx.vp_vernier_canvas(channel_setup=False)`.
 - How do you know what sensors are on your device and what the sensor numbers are?
 Simply run an example leaving the `gdx.select_sensors()` argument blank and you will see the list in the Web VPython canvas.

 ### `gdx.start()`